• Skip to primary navigation

 This grilled pork chops recipe has a simple and delicious homemade marinade!
 It's an easy technique to master so that you'll be grilling like a pro all summer long.

-Some of my other favorite pork chop recipes include Baked Pork Tenderloin or my Pan Seared Pork Chops.
+Some of my other favorite pork chop recipes include Baked Pork Tenderloin, these Baked Pork Chops, or my Pan Seared Pork Chops.

 a plate with four grilled pork chops

-I get that the idea of grilling can sometimes be intimidating even when there's no good reason it should be.
-We've all been there, but I'm here to help put some ease into the whole process so that you can confidently make these grilled pork chops!
-I've been making them this way forever, and it's taken me waaay too long to get them up here for you to enjoy as well.
+Grilling can sometimes be intimidating even when there’s no good reason it should be.
+We’ve all been there, but I’m here to help put some ease into the whole process so that you can confidently make these grilled pork chops!
+I’ve been making them this way forever!

-There are many ways to cook pork chops, but it's so satisfying to grill them and get those irresistible sizzling char marks.
-My signature pork chop marinade infuses so much flavor into the meat, and it makes these chops juicy and tender every time.
-The best part is that it's made from scratch with pantry ingredients you've most likely got on hand already.
+There are many ways to cook pork chops, but it’s so satisfying to grill them and get those irresistible sizzling char marks.
+My signature pork chop marinade infuses so much flavor, and these chops are juicy and tender every time and made with pantry ingredients.

 What kind of pork